ajhPHROS/MATH-6600/README.md

 ## Final Project

 Instead of a final exam, write an 8-10 page report that reviews either a "method" (e.g., principle component analysis) or a "problem" (e.g., parabolic partial differential equations) in applied mathematics.
-Your report and presentation should both include:
+Your report should both include:
 >
 > *Review*: Why is this method or problem important, what is its history, and what are the important publications and references?
 (A comprehensive bibliography is